techshetty/techshetty/README.md

-## Hey folks, I'm Pratheek Shetty<b>
+## 👋Hey folks, I'm Pratheek Shetty<b>
 ## Competitive Programmer | Full Stack Dev</b>
 # ⚙️About me
-👋 I’m a Full Stack Developer with a passion for Competitive Programming and modern web tech.  <br>💻 Currently working on innovative projects and staying updated with the latest tools and practices.  <br>🤝 Open to collaborating on exciting projects and tackling complex challenges.<br>
+ I’m a Full Stack Developer with a passion for Competitive Programming and modern web tech.  <br>💻 Currently working on innovative projects and staying updated with the latest tools and practices.  <br>🤝 Open to collaborating on exciting projects and tackling complex challenges.<br>

 ## 🌐 Connect with me: